caileth/ex3/README.md

 ex3
 ===
 TO DO:

+Minor:
 - Fix results printout for dead/incap people (i.e., Initiative Reset)
+- Disable Attack button for lone capacitated combatant
+- Double check that shifting attackers can only attack their shiftees or whatever

+Major:
 - Other Combat Actions
   - Aim
   - Draw/Ready Weapon